univention/ucsschool-id-connector/docs/source/admin.rst

 LDAP and LDAP listener
    LDAP is used because it is optimized for reading in a hierarchical structure.
    It shouldn't be accessed directly, instead UDM_ should be used.
-TODO ole: correct link OpenLDAP can have plugins, notifier being one of them that is heavily used in UCS.
+   OpenLDAP can have plugins, notifier being one of them that is heavily used in UCS.
    Upon changes in the LDAP directory the notifier triggers listeners locally and on remote systems.